karlssberg/Motiv/docs/index.md

 result.Metadata;   // [{ Text: "is even" }]
 ```

-Although these examples are very trivial, they introduce the fundamental building blocks of Motiv.
+These examples serve as an introduction to the fundamental building blocks of Motiv, and should not be considered as
+an alternative approach to the humble if-statement.

 ### Composing propositions